 When you create the architecture of your future data warehouse, you have to take into account multiple factors, such as how many data sources will connect to the data warehouse, the amount of information in each of them together with its nature and complexity, your analytics objectives, existing technology environment, and so on.
 However, stating that each architecture is unique in its kind would be wrong, since practically each of them has the following three components:

 Besides these elements, an enterprise data warehousing solution also encompasses a data governance and metadata management component.
 The extended data warehouse environment may also include OLAP cubes (multidimensional data structures that store aggregated data to enable interactive queries) and a data access layer (tools and applications for end users to access and manipulate the stored information).
-However, these elements belong more to the BI toolkit so we won’t explore them here.
+However, these elements are a part of a bigger ecosystem – a BI architecture, so we won’t explore them here.

 The two fundamental design methods, which are used to build a data warehouse, are Inmon’s (Top-down) and Kimball’s (Bottom-up) approaches.